Viral pneumonia is inflammation (irritation and swelling) of the lungs due to infection with a virus.

 Pneumonia - viral; "Walking pneumonia" - viral

-is more likely to occur in young children and older adults, because their bodies have a harder time fighting off the virus.
+is more likely to occur in young children and older adults.
+This is because their bodies have a harder time fighting off the virus than people with a strong immune system.

 Viral pneumonia is most often caused by one of several viruses: